 lives in Brooklyn, New York

-Buzz Slutzky is an artist, writer, and curator whose practice incorporates drawing, sculpture, performance, and video.
-Their work builds upon trans, queer, and feminist traditions with an often humorous and frank voice.
-Their writing has included fiction, poetry, creative nonfiction, and criticism.
-From 2010-2012, Slutzky was a Curator of the Pop-Up Museum of Queer History, and has continued to organize art exhibitions relating to queerness, humor, politics, and history.
-Slutzky has exhibited, performed, and screened at Los Ojos, Cooper Union, Maryland Institute College of Art (MICA), Boston Center for the Arts, La Mama, MIX, Frameline, Columbia College Chicago, Mindscape Universe (Berlin), among others.
+Buzz Slutzky is a non-binary transgender and Ashkenazi Jewish artist, writer, educator, and performer whose practice incorporates drawing, painting, sculpture, and video.
+Their autobiographical and research-based practices build upon trans, queer, feminist, and leftist Jewish cultural traditions with an often humorous and frank voice.
+As a performer, Buzz has mixed stand-up comedy and musical comedy under the persona Stoni Butchell, among others.
+Their writing has included memoir, poetry, and criticism.
+Slutzky has exhibited, performed, and screened at The Institute of Contemporary Art in Philadelphia, Cooper Union, Maryland Institute College of Art (MICA), The Leslie Lohman Museum, Boston Center for the Arts, La Mama, MIX, Frameline, among others.
 Mentions of Slutzky’s work have appeared in Artforum, Vice, Art F City, ArtNews, Observer, Hyperallergic, and The New York Times.
-Slutzky earned their BA from Sarah Lawrence College in 2010, and their MFA from Parsons the New School for Design in 2015, after which, they were a resident at the Vermont Studio Center.
-They currently teach a course in video post-production at the College of Staten Island and later this year will be a resident at the NARS Foundation in Brooklyn.
+Buzz has also co/organized art exhibitions relating to queerness, humor, politics, and history, including the Pop-Up Museum of Queer History (2011), Hysterically Accurate: Comedic Critiques of History (2015), and Queering Space (2016).
+Slutzky earned their BA from Sarah Lawrence College in 2010, and their MFA from Parsons the New School for Design in 2015, after which, they were a resident at the Vermont Studio Center (2015) and the NARS Foundation (2017), and participated in the Triple Canopy Publication Intensive (2018).
+They currently teach at SUNY Purchase College and CUNY College of Staten Island.
+They run the meme account @michellefoucaultofficial.